krashish8/swiftrail/README.md

 # SwiftRail

-This is the repository for the ITW-II Project - Railway Management System.
+This is the repository for the ITW-II Project at IIT (BHU) Varanasi - SwiftRail (Railway Management System).

 ## Setting up Development Environment